Mergifyio/mergify/doc/source/conditions.rst

        This only matches reviewers with ``admin`` or ``write`` permission on the repository.
    * - ``status-success``
-     - array of string
+     - list of string
      - The list of status checks that successfuly passed for the pull request.
        This is the name of a *status check* such as `continuous-integration/travis-ci/pr` or of a *check run* such as `Travis CI - Pull Request`.
 See `Status Check Name`_ for more details.
    * - ``status-neutral``
-     - array of string
+     - list of string
      - The list of status checks that are neutral for the pull request.
        This is the name of a *status check* such as `continuous-integration/travis-ci/pr` or of a *check run* such as `Travis CI - Pull Request`.
 See `Status Check Name`_ for more details.
    * - ``status-failure``
-     - array of string
+     - list of string
      - The list of status checks that failed for the pull request.
        This is the name of a *status check* such as `continuous-integration/travis-ci/pr` or of a *check run* such as